iotaledger/identity.rs/documentation/docs/introduction.md

 - guide
 - TOC
 - overview
-description: The most important concepts that developers will need to know to utilize IOTA Identity to its full potential
+description: The most important concepts that developers will need to know to utilize IOTA Identity to its full potential.
 image: /img/Identity_icon.png
 ---